-What is a Durable Financial Power of Attorney?
+What is a Durable Financial Power of Attorney in Arizona?

-Why Do I Need a Durable Financial Power of Attorney?
+Why Do I Need a Durable Financial Power of Attorney in Arizona?

 Estate planning attorneys will create a Durable Financial Power of Attorney as part of a properly drafted estate plan to ensure someone who you designate will have the legal authority to manage your personal finances for your benefit in the event you were to become incapacitated or were to pass away.
-The Durable Financial Power of attorney will grant your designated individual access to access and manage your financial accounts, as well as to pay your debts.
+The Durable Financial Power of Attorney in your Arizona estate plan will grant your designated individual access to access and manage your financial accounts, as well as to pay your debts.

 What Happens If I Don’t Have a Durable Financial Power of Attorney?